benfulcher/hctsa-SSClustering/README.md

 # Set up

   - Ensure that you have fully installed the HCTSA library from the above link - and the external toolboxes required
-  - Run <code>setup.m</code> from the HCTSA library each time before you use this code
+  - Run <code>startup.m</code> from the HCTSA library each time before you use this code to add the HCTSA functions to your path

 # Usage